discord-php/DiscordPHP/docs/src/pages/api/00_intro.md

 - Vim/Neovim (with the [coc.nvim](https://github.com/neoclide/coc.nvim) plugin for LSP support)
 - PHPStorm (built-in PHP support)

-We recommend installing the [PHP Intelephense](https://intelephense.com/) alongside your LSP-equipped editor for code completion along with many other helpful features.
-There is no need to pay for the premium features, as the free version will suffice.
+We recommend installing [PHP Intelephense](https://intelephense.com/) alongside your LSP-equipped editor for code completion alongside other helpful features.
+There is no need to pay for the premium features, the free version will suffice.

 ### Installation